Customer support is one of the biggest factors that can impact your business’ success.

 - Refunds: Under what circumstances should refunds be issued and who should process them?

 - Security: How do you protect user data and verify the identity of a customer contact?

-- Content: What degree of input should support agents have in creating knowledge base content and support documentation?
+- Content: What degree of input should support agents have in creating knowledge base content, such as FAQs and support documentation?

 Your customer support process will naturally change shape as you grow and learn from experience, but it’s essential to have some clear guidelines in place from the get-go so that your agents are empowered to make confident decisions.

 Inconsistent messaging across different touchpoints creates a confusing and frustrating customer experience.